pytorch/pytorch/docs/source/ddp_comm_hooks.rst

     DDP communication hooks can only support single process single device mode on NCCL backend.

-How to Use A Communication Hook?
+How to Use a Communication Hook?
 --------------------------------

 To use a communication hook, the user just needs to let the DDP model register